futuregerald/serverless-jwt-auth/readme.md

 [![Begin build status](https://buildstatus.begin.app/meadow-wye/status.svg)](https://begin.com)

-A Typescript serverless authentication starter that deploys to begin.com using arc.codes and uses mongoDB as the backend.
+An opinionated Typescript serverless authentication starter that deploys to begin.com using arc.codes and uses mongoDB as the backend.

 ## Getting started